wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-deploy-sharepoint-2010.md

 You can deploy SharePoint 2010 on Azure using the classic deployment model by following these steps:

-1. Sign in to the [Azure Management Portal](http://manage.windowsazure.com/) through your Azure subscription account.
-If you do not have an Azure account, [sign up for a free trial of Azure](http://azure.microsoft.com/pricing/free-trial/).
+1. Sign in to the [Azure Management Portal](http://manage.windowsazure.cn/) through your Azure subscription account.
+If you do not have an Azure account, [sign up for a trial of Azure](/pricing/1rmb-trial/).
-2. To create a virtual machine with the base operating system, on the Azure portal, click **New > Compute > Virtual Machine > From Gallery**.
+2. To create a virtual machine with the base operating system, on the Azure Management Portal, click **New > Compute > Virtual Machine > From Gallery**.
 3. The **Choose an image** dialog box appears.
 Click the **Windows Server 2008 R2 SP1** platform image, and then click the right arrow.
 4. The **Virtual machine configuration** dialog box appears.
 Provide the following information:
 	- Enter a **Virtual Machine Name**.